-One of the best things you can do for yourself, especially during the COVID-19 crisis, is to build habits that improve mental health.
+One of the best things you can do for yourself is to build habits that improve mental health.
 Yes, even if you’re not diagnosed with a mental health condition.
-Below are some of the good mental health tips we’ve collated from leading associations and organizations.
+Below are some mental health tips.

 1. Recognize Your Stress Triggers and Symptoms

 Stress affects every person differently.
 It also comes with physical signs that are often mistaken for an illness.
 These include fatigue, lack of energy, headaches, upset stomach, nausea, tense muscles, and insomnia.
 If you can identify your stress symptoms, you might be able to determine what triggered it — what did happen or what did you think about before you felt your symptoms?
 As you understand your triggers, you can manage them better next time.
 Ultimately, you’ll find your stress symptoms manifesting less frequently.